QuantomCoder/xrpl-nft-autominter/README.md

 const filePath: string = "Path To Your File"

-const json: string = "Path To Your Json i.e MetaData"
+const jsonPath: string = "Path To Your Json i.e MetaData"

 const XRP_NETWORK: string = "Testnet or Mainnet URL";